Our leadership team

 Andrea took on the role of Deputy Secretary, Education System Policy, in November 2013.
 She joined the Ministry of Education in 2007, and since then has held a number of senior management roles, in the tertiary, international and system policy areas.
 Prior to this, Andrea worked at the then Ministry of Economic Development, in regional and sector development roles, for 7 years.

 The Education System Policy Group is responsible for strategic policy advice on education system settings, including advice on the system’s ability to deliver material improvements for learners at all levels.
 The group provides policy advice on early childhood education and schooling, and on the performance of the education system for Māori and Pasifika learners.
 It also has a focus on strengthening the medium to longer term strategic focus of the education system, and manages the Vote Education Budget.
-The group is also leading the development of a social investment framework for education.

 Andrea holds a PhD and a Masters degree from Lincoln University, where she lectured for some years in tourism geography.
 She emigrated to New Zealand from Germany in 1990, so she also holds a number of German qualifications in the area of business management and administration, and she worked in the private sector in Germany.